Probing Predictions on OOD Images via Nearest Categories: Introduction

 \subsection{Nearest Category Generalization}

-To investigate the global behavior of robust networks, we explore patterns in how such networks predict on OOD data.
-Recent studies observe that robust training encourages the network to predict the same label not just in an $\epsilon$-ball but also much further away in the pixel space~\citep{carlini2019evaluating}.
-However, the scope of these prior experiments is limited to certain OOD data, such as random noise or adversarial perturbations~\citep{hein2019relu}.
-While it is hard to analyze the entirety of the high-dimensional input space, we can probe predictions on OOD data in another way.

-We introduce a new metric that we call Nearest Category Generalization (NCG).
-In short, we explore whether robust networks are more likely to classify OOD data with the class label of the nearest training input.
-Concretely, we can fix the same metric for both adversarially robust training and for the nearest neighbor prediction (e.g., $\ell_2$ distance in pixel space).
-Then, we can calculate how often the predicted label on OOD data matches the 1-nearest-neighbor (1-NN) label.
-We refer to this measure as the \emph{NCG accuracy}.
+In this work, we introduce a new metric that we call Nearest Category Generalization (NCG).
+Concretely, we calculate how often the predicted label on OOD data matches the 1-nearest-neighbor (1-NN) label and call this measure as the \emph{NCG score} (see~\cref{fig:ncg_score_def} for a visual example).
+We explore whether neural networks are more likely to classify OOD data with the class label of the nearest training input.
+We also study how adversarial robust training and find that it encourages the network to predict the same label not just in an $\epsilon$-ball but also much further away in the pixel space~\citep{carlini2019evaluating}.

 Following prior work~\citep{salehi2021unified}, we consider two canonical types of OOD data (i) \textbf{Unseen Classes:} during training, we hold out all images from one of the classes, but during testing, we predict labels for images from this unseen class, (ii) \textbf{Corrupted Data:} we train on all classes, but we test on images that have been corrupted.
 Importantly for us, both sources of OOD data have the property that the distance (e.g., $\ell_2$) is quite large between the OOD data and the standard train/test images.
 In particular, the distance is much larger than the robustness radius used during robust training, and therefore, the training procedure does not explicitly dictate the predictions on such OOD data.
-Hence, NCG accuracy measures global resemblance to the 1-NN classifier for unseen or corrupted images.
+Hence, NCG score measures global resemblance to the 1-NN classifier for unseen or corrupted images.